Bayhaqieee/Bayhaqieee/README.md

 - Challenging Myself to Join Multiple Research and Competition, do Email or Chat me if there is any opportunities.

 <br>
-- 💼 I’m currently studying Informatics @ Universitas Sriwijaya
+- 💼 I’m currently studying Informatics @ Universitas Sriwijaya<br>
 - 💬 Ask me about Product Management, Graphic Designing, UI/UX and Machine Learning<br>
 - 😄 Pronouns: He/Him<br>